 Allister is also a founder and board member Todwil East Africa, a regional marketing company that boasts clients such as Diageo, BAT and Pepsi.
 Prior to venturing into his own businesses, he worked as the East African Regional Sales and Marketing Director for Abercrombie & Kent, directing a global sales force.
 He has over 20 years’ experience in marketing and sales management.

-Michael Tichareva is the Managing Director and Principal of the Africa Division of National Standard Finance, having co-founded and formalized the division’s operations in 2014.
-He is responsible for the Africa strategy and the strategic and day to day operational management.
+Michael Tichareva is the Managing Director of the South Africa Division of National Standard Finance Africa, having co-founded and formalized the division’s operations in 2014.
+He is responsible for the South Africa and surrounding markets strategy and the strategic and day to day operational management.
 In addition, Michael is involved in the origination and structuring of sovereign, sub-sovereign and private sector infrastructure and real estate deals across Africa with a strong focus on developmental finance to improve quality of lives of people and is currently working on a number of such deals.